-Citation indices can also be used to analyze research trends, identify emerging areas of science, and find out where and how often a particular article is cited.
-Currently available and proposed citation indices of scientific literature, however, depend heavily on human preparation or editing of information.
-For example, Robert D. Cameron proposed a universal bibliographic and citation database that would link every scholarly work ever written.4 He described a system in which all published research would be available to and searchable by any scholar with Internet access.
+indices of scientific literature, however, depend heavily on human preparation or editing of information.
+For example, Robert D. Cameron proposed a universal bibliographic and citation database that would link every scholarly work ever written.
+He described a system in which all published research would be available to and searchable by any scholar with Internet access.
 The database would include citation links and would be comprehensive and current.
 Cameron's proposed system would transfer the manual effort associated with citation indexing to the authors or institutions, who would be required to provide citation information in a specific format.